egorcar/ALU_implementation/README.md

 ## VHDL Files
 ### `Bitwise_Operations.vhd`
 Contains the VHDL code for the ALU module, defining its inputs, outputs, and behavior based on the operation code.
+[View Bitwise_Operations.vhd](./Bitwise_Operations.vhd)

 ### `constraints.xdc`
 Defines the pin assignments for inputs (A, B, OPCODE) and outputs (C) to the physical pins on the Basys3 board.
+[View constraints.xdc](./constraints.xdc)

 ## Synthesis and Testing
 To deploy the ALU module on the Basys3 board, follow these steps using Vivado: